Asa Packer: Congress

-Packer also took an active part in politics.
-In 1842–1843, he was a member of the Pennsylvania House of Representatives.
-In 1843–1844, he was county judge of Carbon County under Governor David R. Porter.
-He served two terms as a Democratic member of the U.S. House of Representatives beginning in 1853.
+1868 Democratic Convention

+George Washington Woodward at the 1868 Democratic National Convention entered Packer's name as a candidate for President as a Favorite son despite himself not being present or actively campaigning.
+Packer earned a nearly consistent 26 delegates through the 14th round of the ballot and due to him being little known outside of Pennsylvania, with the statement from one delegate; "Who in the hell is Packer?" being used as the headline for many New York journalists, who started to see Packer as an unoffensive moderate candidate that could increase the Democratic party's electability.
+However, the convention instead went with Horatio Seymour, for largely the same reason but also due to Seymour's name recognition.
+Interestingly, Woodward attempted to forge a Packer - Blair ticket, however, Francis Preston Blair Jr. was instead named Seymour's running-mate.
 Packer made an unsuccessful bid for the Democratic Party's Presidential nomination in 1868.

+Campaign for governor

 He got the party's nod for the 1869 Pennsylvania Governor's race, but lost the campaign to John W. Geary by 4,596 votes, one of the closest statewide races in Pennsylvania history.

 Lehigh University

-Packer endeavored to found a university in the Lehigh Valley.
-The final spot chosen was on South Mountain in Bethlehem, Pennsylvania.
-The location coincided a Moravians religious community and eventually end up coinciding with the home of Bethlehem Steel.
+Packer endeavored to found a university in the Lehigh Valley, an industrial region located in eastern Pennsylvania.
+The university was located on South Mountain in Bethlehem, Pennsylvania, which then was a Moravian religious community that later became the global manufacturing and corporate headquarters of Bethlehem Steel, the second-largest steel manufacturing company in the world for most of the late 19th and early 20th centuries.

 In 1865, Packer gave $500,000 and 60 acres (243,000 m²), later increased to 115 acres (465,000 m²), for the establishment of a technical trade school for engineers.
-Lehigh University was chartered, and instruction began in 1866.
+In 1866, the year following the end of the American Civil War, the school, named Lehigh University, was chartered and began instruction.
 The first main building, Packer Hall, was completed in 1869.
-With Packer's generosity, Lehigh was able to offer education tuition free for its first 20 years, 1871–1891, before economic troubles in the 1890s forced the University to reverse this policy.
+With Packer's generosity, Lehigh was able to offer education tuition free for its first 20 years from 1871–1891.
+Economic troubles in the 1890s forced the university to then reverse this policy.

-After the initial gift of one half million dollars, Packer continued to support the university and he took an active role in its management.
+After the initial gift of one half million dollars, Packer continued to support the university and took an active role in its management.
 His will bequeathed $1,500,000 as an endowment for the university, $500,000 to the university library, and granted the university an interest of nearly one third in his estate upon its final distribution.